-Literary Arts is happy to hear from experienced teachers interested in offering multi-week or one-day writing workshops for adults.
+Literary Arts is happy to hear from experienced teachers interested in offering multi-week or one-day online writing classes for adults.
 Instructors should be knowledgeable about the craft of writing, have teaching experience, and some publishing credits.
-We are especially interested in receiving class proposals from writers of color, Oregon Book Awards authors and Oregon Literary Fellowships recipients who teach in the genres of fiction and nonfiction.
+We are especially interested in receiving class proposals from BIPOC writers, Oregon Book Awards authors and Oregon Literary Fellowships recipients who teach in the genres of poetry, fiction and nonfiction.
 Our teachers are contracted for individual classes.

 To apply to teach at Literary Arts, please familiarize yourself with our current class offerings.
 Then submit the following:

 - a 1 page statement of your teaching philosophy

 - 2-3 sample course descriptions (no more than a page each).
 Please indicate the proposed length of the class; we are especially interested in multi-week classes that meet for 4, 6, 8, or 10 weeks.

 - Please send materials in a single Word or PDF document via email to Susan Moore.